Tojo System of Satsuma Domain

 1 Saigo Keiichiro’s

-In the southeast corner is built dry waterfall rocks, which represents a high peak.
-The inumaki (Japanese yew)hedges trimmed high and low starting from the peak represents the mountains far away.
-This garden is called “crane and turtle.”
-The crane rock is in a higher postion, and the turtle is on the ground as if it was floating on the water.
-The rocks and satsuki azaleas are placed in good harmony.
+In the southeast corner, a dry waterfall made of rocks represents a high peak.
+The Inumaki (Japanese yew) hedges, trimmed to varying heights starting from the peak, represent distant mountains.
+This garden is called “Crane and Turtle.”
+The crane rock is in a higher position, and the turtle rock rests on the ground as if floating on water.
+The rocks and Satsuki azaleas are arranged in perfect harmony.

 2 Hirayama Katsumi’s

-This garden uses Hahagatake Mountain as the beautiful background.
-In the north are built a rock arrangement as the imaginary high peak, and the ridge of the inumaki hedges is the stretched line from the ridge of Hahagatake Mountain.
-Every corner is appraised as the ideal garden representing the harmony and beauty.
-You can imagine an small uninhabited island in the ocean and the green land beyond the sea.
+This garden uses Mount Hahagatake as a beautiful backdrop.
+In the north, a rock arrangement is built to represent an imaginary high peak, and the ridge of the Inumaki hedges extends the line of Mount Hahagatake’s ridge.
+Every part of this garden is regarded as an ideal representation of harmony and beauty.
+It evokes the image of a small uninhabited island in the ocean with green land beyond the sea.

 3 Hirayama Ryoichi’s

-No rock arrangements are seen and all are the plants.
-Inumaki hedges represent three high peaks and the satsuki azleas in front symbolizes tsukiyama artificial hills.
-And Hahagatake is used as the background.
-This garden is a master piece of simplicity.
+This garden contains no rock arrangements and consists entirely of plants.
+Inumaki hedges represent three high peaks, and the Satsuki azaleas in front symbolize tsukiyama (artificial hills).
+Mount Hahagatake is used as the background.
+This garden is a masterpiece of simplicity.

 4 Sata Mifune’s

-It is thought to have been built in 1751.
-This is the most gorgeous and largest garden of all the seven.
-The dry rock waterfall was made, and in the upper side of tsukiyama is a stone lantern and in the lower flat side is a rock arrangement.
-When you enter the gate and turn right to the garden in front of the study, you can imagine the waterfall rushing down.
+This garden is believed to have been constructed around 1751.
+It is the most ornate and largest of the seven gardens.
+A dry waterfall was created using rocks, with a stone lantern placed on the upper part of the artificial hill (tsukiyama) and a rock arrangement on the lower, flat area.
+When you enter the gate and turn right toward the garden in front of the study, you can imagine a waterfall rushing down the scene.

 5 Sata Tamiko’s

-Big unique rocks are piled up to express the deep mountain valley.
-You can imagine yourself sailing in a boat in the stream and watching a hermit wizard beckoning to you.
-The rocks are tuff, which can be easily cut for cows and horses to carry.
+Large, distinctive rocks are stacked to represent a deep mountain valley.
+The scene invites you to imagine sailing in a boat along a stream, watching a hermit wizard beckoning to you.
+The rocks are made of tuff, a soft stone that could be easily cut and transported by cows and horses.

 6 Sata Naotada’s